RomyBrate/capstone_project_ev/README.md

 </details>

 ## Data Cleaning

-We performed several data cleaning steps to prepare the data for analysis.
+We performed ETL (Extract, Transform, Load) to prepare the data for analysis using various tools and programming languages.

-- We filtered the data to only include electric cars.
-- We dropped irrelevant columns such as "Unnamed: 0".
+- We extracted the data from public data sources and imported them into Excel/Sheets and Jupyter Notebook using Python.
-- We replaced missing values with appropriate values using forward fill method.
-- We converted the data types of some columns from string to integer or float.
+- We transformed the data by filtering the data, dropping irrelevant columns, replacing missing values with appropriate values using forward fill method, and converting the data types of some columns.
-- We merged the data from the different excel files into a single dataframe.
+- We loaded the cleaned data into our PostgreSQL server using Dbeaver.

-## Data Analysis

-We analyzed the data to understand the trends and patterns in electric car sales in Germany.

-- We created visualizations to explore the distribution of electric car sales across different manufacturers, models, and regions.
-- We used statistical methods to identify significant changes in electric car sales over the years.
-- We analyzed the relationship between the power and the number of new registrations of electric cars.

-## Conclusion

-Our analysis shows that the market for electric cars is growing rapidly in Germany.
-We observed a significant increase in the number of new registrations of electric cars over the years.
-We also found that certain manufacturers and models are more popular among buyers.
-Finally, we found that there is a positive relationship between the power and the number of new registrations of electric cars.

-Overall, our analysis provides valuable insights for car manufacturers, policy makers, and consumers who are interested in the electric car market in Germany.
+- We connected the cleaned DataFrames from PostgreSQL to Tableau for visualization.
+- In Tableau we connected the Data Sets with their unique identifiers using the entity-relationship "Many-to-Many (n:n)" The tools and programming languages used for the data cleaning and analysis include Python (in Jupyter Notebook), VSC, PostgreSQL (in Dbeaver), Google Sheets/Microsoft Excel, and Tableau.